An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Resolvent of the Dirac Hamiltonian and Integral Spectral Representation of the Dirac Propagator

-In the following, we show that the computation of the resolvent of the operator $\mathcal{M}(\partial_r; r, \theta)_{l, k, \omega_{\epsilon}}$ in (\ref{SepHDE2}) can be reduced to determining the two-dimensional Green's matrix of the radial ODE system (\ref{RADODESYS}).
-Writing Eq.\ (\ref{SepHDE2}) in the factorized form
+In the following, we show that the computation of the resolvent of the operator $\mathcal{M}(\partial_r; r, \theta)_{k, l, \omega_{\epsilon}}$ in (\ref{SepHDE2}) can be reduced to determining the two-dimensional Green's matrix of the radial ODE system (\ref{RADODESYS}).
+Writing the Dirac equation (\ref{SepHDE2}) in the factorized form